sunnymsf/resources-global/README.md

-# Resource Global
+# Resources Global
-Resource Global is a central repostority in SFDocs framework containing all the common reusable resources that can be used across all the cloud or product documentation.
+Resources Global is a central repostority in SFDocs framework containing all the common reusable resources that can be used across all the cloud or product documentation.

 ## Contents supported